Vox (song)

 "Vox" is the debut single by Canadian singer-songwriter Sarah McLachlan.
-It was released in 1988 in Canada from her album Touch, and as a CD-single in 1992.
+It was released in 1988 in Canada from her album Touch; it was released as a CD-single in 1992.
 The 1989 Arista Records release of Touch contained a different mix of the song from the original 1988 album, and different extended remixes were released as well.
 "Vox" reached number 90 on Canada's RPM Top Singles chart but failed to chart elsewhere.

 "Vox" was also featured on McLachlan's 2005 Bloom: Remix Album as a contemporary dance remix by Tom Middleton.

 Music videos

 In the Canadian version of the music video, directed by Mark Jowett and Dermot Shane, McLachlan sings "Vox" while falling water and flowers are superimposed over her.
 At the end she stands on top of a rock and throws flowers into the water.
 In the black-and-white American version, directed by Michelle Mahrer, McLachlan sings and plays guitar in a long black dress in a desert.